 Unpaid beginning and advanced practicum training (externship) are offered in clinical neuropsychology.
-Students in the clinical diagnostic practicum gain experience in the assessment of neuropsychological disorders resulting from stroke, epilepsy, traumatic brain injury, brain neoplasm, dementia, and other neurological diseases and conditions.
+Students in the clinical diagnostic practicum gain experience in the assessment of neuropsychological disorders resulting from stroke, epilepsy, traumatic brain injury, brain neoplasm, dementia and other neurological diseases and conditions.
 Students also learn ways of evaluating the impact of emotional disorders (e.g., depression and anxiety) on neuropsychological functioning.
-The primary training site for externs is the Emory Center for Rehabilitation Medicine (CRM).
-Externs also have the option of rotation to the Atlanta VA Medical Center or Kaiser Permanente to work with Emory affiliated neuropsychologists at each of these sites.
-The patient population at the Emory CRM is a mixed, outpatient neurological population with diagnoses including stroke, traumatic brain injury, brain tumor, dementia, major organ transplant, and epilepsy.
-The Atlanta VA population consists of veterans suspected of having such neurological conditions as traumatic brain injury or dementia.
-The Kaiser population is again a mixed neurological population including both adults and children.
+The primary training site for externs is the Emory Center for Rehabilitation Medicine (CRM)/Emory Rehabilitation Hospital (ERH).
+Externs also have the option of a rotation to Kaiser Permanente to work with an Emory-affiliated neuropsychologist at this site.
+The patient population at Emory CRM/ERH is a mixed, outpatient neurological population with diagnoses including stroke, traumatic brain injury, brain tumor, dementia, major organ transplant and epilepsy.
+The Kaiser population is again a mixed neurological population across the lifespan.

-Practicum training usually begins in September and runs for twelve months.
+Practicum training usually begins in August with first patient-facing activities beginning in September and continuing through June.
 Students work a minimum of 16 hours per week, which includes time spent in supervision with faculty.
 Report writing and review of literature relevant to cases being evaluated are expected to be done outside of the regular practicum hours.
-Students are also expected to participate in a weekly, 2-hour neuropsychology case seminar.
-This seminar provides an opportunity for students and faculty to present interesting cases, discuss relevant clinical literature, and to share different perspectives on neuropsychological diagnosis.
+Students are also required to participate in a weekly, two-hour neuropsychology case seminar on Friday afternoons from 12:00-2:00.
+This seminar provides an opportunity for students and faculty to present interesting cases, discuss relevant clinical literature and to share different perspectives on neuropsychological diagnosis or current topics relevant to field of neuropsychology as a profession.

 General Admission Requirements